Information for New Students | Episcopal High School

 Now Boarding: Destination EHS

 The Now Boarding Program is a virtual on-boarding program designed for both incoming new students and their parents and guardians to help students get their EHS journey off to a great start.
 These live virtual sessions will cover various topics ranging from academic life to residential life and everything else in between and provide students and families with the opportunity to engage with returning students and members of our faculty.
-Students will also have an opportunity to connect with some of their fellow incoming classmates.
+Students will also have an opportunity to connect with some of their classmates.
 If you are unable to join, the recordings will be posted shortly after each session.
 Each session will take place at 7:00 p.m.
 EDT.
 The link to join will be sent a couple of days prior to each session.

 Session Topics:

-Tuesday, June 17: Pre-Arrival Preparations
+Wednesday, June 17: Pre-Arrival Preparations

-Tuesday, July 8: Academic Life at EHS
+Wednesday, July 15: Academic Life at EHS

-Thursday, August 14: Student Life at EHS
+Tuesday, August 11: Student Life at EHS

 Residential Life (includes a packing list)

-Please click here for 2025-26 Residential Life information.
+Please click here for 2026-27 Residential Life information.

 Textbooks and Supplies